falcosecurity/falcosidekick/README.md

 * **LISTENPORT** : port to listen for daemon (default: 2801)
 * **DEBUG** : if *true* all outputs will print in stdout the payload they send (default: false)
+* **CUSTOMFIELDS** : a list of comma separated custom fields to add to falco events, syntax is "key:value,key:value"
 * **SLACK_WEBHOOKURL** : Slack WebhookURL (ex: https://hooks.slack.com/services/XXXX/YYYY/ZZZZ), if not `empty`, Slack output is *enabled*
 * **SLACK_FOOTER** : Slack footer
 * **SLACK_ICON** : Slack icon (avatar)